 An international student on an F-1 visa must maintain full-time status for the duration of their graduate program.
-If the student is participating in a fulltime graduate internship (one that is not administered through the Office of Cooperative Education), the student must be registered for nine credits.
+If the student is participating in a full-time graduate internship (one that is not administered through the Career Development Center), the student must be registered for nine credits.
 International students with F-1 visa status may apply for two types of practical training:

 1. Curricular Practical Training (CPT): CPT is used for internships and cooperative education while students are pursuing their degrees.
-CPT is authorized by the university and the requirement is that the internship or co-op is an integral part of an established curriculum.
+CPT is authorized by the university and the requirement is that the internship or coop is an integral part of an established curriculum.
 Internships should be for credit.